TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/research.md

 * Control and mitigation of correlated quantum noise through AI-driven feedback.

 **Control Strategies for Open Quantum Dynamics.** In collaboration with Ribeiro’s group, we design optimal control strategies for open quantum systems using deep learning.
-Our goal is to counteract decoherence and correlated noise for precise single- and two-qubit gate operations — essential for fault-tolerant quantum computing and quantum sensing.
+Our goal is to counteract decoherence and correlated noise for precise single- and two-qubit gate operations, essential for fault-tolerant quantum computing and quantum sensing.
 This research bridges nonequilibrium quantum thermodynamics and machine learning control theory.

 **Anyons, Time Crystals, and Topological Phenomena.**  We explore topological phases of matter and their dynamic properties under nonequilibrium conditions.
 Topics include:

 * Anyons and non-Abelian excitations in fractional quantum systems.

-* Time crystals — periodically driven systems that spontaneously break time-translation symmetry.
+* Time crystals: periodically driven systems that spontaneously break time-translation symmetry.

 * Topological entropy and emergent order in dissipative and actively driven media.